 - The threats on interface between virtualisation layer and VIM: an attacker can tamper the specific assignment of virtualized resources to cause resource assignment errors or an attacker can intercept virtualized resources state information leading to information disclosure.

-- The threats on interface between virtualisation layer and VNF: an attacker can utilize a vulnerability to compromise virtualization layer through a malicious VNF.
+- The threats on interface between virtualisation layer and VNF: an attacker can utilize the vulnerability of a 3GPP VNF to compromise the VNF.
+If one of the instances of a 3GPP VNF is compromised, other instances of the 3GPP VNF could be compromised in the same way by the attacker by executing a VM escape or hypervisor escape from the compromised instance.

+NOTE: VM escape is a security exploit that an attacker runs code on a VM allowing the Guest OS of the VM to break out and interact directly with the host OS.
+Such an exploit enables the attacker to gain access to the hypervisor and all its created VMs.
+Hypervisor escape is a security exploit that an attacker is able tunnel through the virtualisation layer from an attacked VNF to any other VNF.
+VM escape is considered more likely than hypervisor escape, and hypervisor escape is considered more catastrophic than VM escape.

 NOTE: the threats on the interface between 3GPP VNF and virtualisation layer only apply when VNF is decoupled from virtualisation layer.